site24x7/plugins/clickhouse/README.md

    ```bash
    clickhouse-client -u default --password
 ```
-Run the following SQL commands to create a new user and grant the required privileges:
+Run the following SQL query to create a new user and grant the required privileges:

 ```sql
 -- Create a new user for monitoring